kentnf/VirusDetect/tools/readme.md

 ![img03](http://kentnf.github.io/tools/img/vcp_p3.png)

-######3.1.4 re-run the viral_DB_prepare.pl until there is no WARN message
+######3.1.4 re-run the viral_DB_prepare.pl until there is no WARN message.

 	$ perl viral_DB_prepare.pl -t category gbvrl*.gz 1>report.txt 2>&1

 #####3.2 manually corret host name

-        1. manual_hname_table.txt
+The pipeline will classify some virus by its host name when it is not classified by means of genus.
+But the host name in GenBank may exist in abnormal that could not accepted by taxonomy database.
+The step 2 will generate a file **manual_hname_table.txt** which records abnormal host name.

-           one abnormal name per line, please search the abnormal name using google, genbank taxon database, and iciba to infer the correct name, this correct name must be include in genbank taxon database (in name.dmp.gz), then append the correct name to the abnormal name in one line: abnormal name [tab] correct name [return]
+The file manual_hname_table.txt lists one abnormal name per line.
+Please search the abnormal name using google, genbank taxon database, and iciba to infer the correct name, this correct name must be include in genbank taxon database (in name.dmp.gz).
+Then add the correct name behind the abnormal name in below format:

-        >> Steps
+>abnormal name [tab] correct name [return]

+>example
+>
-        A. open file manual_hname_table.txt
+>A. open file manual_hname_table.txt
-        B. search the abnormal name using google and genbank
+>B. search the abnormal name using google and genbank
-        C. add the correct to behind the abnormal name
+>C. add the correct to behind the abnormal name

 #####3.3 manually check the virus genus and classification